sofiagd8799/sofiagd8799.github.io/index.md

 I am Colombian–Swiss and based in Germany.
 Currently living in Berlin, I focus my research on Europe and Latin America.
 I am particularly interested in projects at the intersection of academic research and policy implementation or evaluation, and I would be glad to contribute or share insights from my (upcoming) research on initiatives with a strong practical application.
-Feel free to [get in touch](mailto:s.garcia-durrer@phd.hertie-school.org) if you’d like to connect or explore potential collaborations.
+Feel free to [get in touch](mailto:s.garcia-durrer@phd.hertie-school.org) if you'd like to connect or explore potential collaborations.

-Outside of work, I’m passionate about photography: portraits, street life, and landscapes are my main focus.
+Outside of work, I'm passionate about photography: portraits, street life, and landscapes are my main focus.
 I often combine photography with hiking, chasing the kinds of views that make the effort worthwhile.
 I also love reading, and I share reflections on both photography and books [here](/hobbies/).

 {: .clear}